pkhabazi/matthiaslischka.at/cv.md

 permalink: /cv/
 robots: noindex
 ---
-I'm a passionate software developer located in Vienna with 8+ years of professional experience.
-My goto technology stack is an ASP.Net Core MVC Backend with an Angular frontend.
+I'm a passionate software developer located in Vienna with 10+ years of professional experience.
+My goto technology stack these days is an ASP.Net Core MVC backend combined with an Angular frontend.
 I'm a huge believer in agile software development (XP, Scrum) and test driven development (TDD, BDD).

 ## Wants
  - Challenging projects in Vienna (Austria) / (remote)